Women in United States juries: Growing acceptance after suffrage

-When the Great Depression struck the nation in the 1930s, organizations like the Federal Grand Jury Association (FGJA), a voluntary association of present or former grand jurors in the Southern District, began to expand their requirements for those who could serve on juries to keep working men in their positions and have enough jurors serving in the court.
+When the Great Depression struck the nation in the 1930s, organizations like the Federal Grand Jury Association (FGJA), a voluntary association of present or former grand jurors in the Southern District, began to expand their requirements for those who could serve on juries to retain working men in their positions and have enough jurors serving in the court.

 In the 1930s and 1940s, "middle-class women demanded to serve on juries as a right of equal citizenship."
 At this time, the League of Women Voters and the National Woman's Party demanded the right to be considered for jury duty.
 Although women had gained the right to vote in 1920, they were not given the same obligation to the state as men in serving on a jury.
-When were allowed to participate on juries, the women who desired to serve had to do so through voluntary submission.
+When they were allowed to participate on juries, the women who desired to serve had to do so through voluntary submission.
 This narrowed the female pool to middle-class women who were strong activists in the women's movement.
 In 1937, woman federal jurors won official approval and in some states, including California, Indiana, Iowa, Maine, Minnesota, Michigan, Nebraska, New Jersey, Ohio and Pennsylvania, participation on a jury was compulsory.

-Judge John C. Knox had advocated for the expansion of the qualifications for jurors and even promoted women to serve on the jury.
+Judge John C. Knox advocated for the expansion of the qualifications for jurors and even promoted women to serve on the jury.
 He argued for the expansion of the juries to be "truly representative of the community"; however, he believed that jurors had to be able to complete a series of tests that proved their literacy and intelligence.
-His hope was for the federal courts to create a system of "hand-picked juries" that would ultimately be limited to educated, middle-class men.
+He hoped that federal courts would establish a system of "hand-picked juries" that would ultimately be limited to educated, middle-class men.
 The tests given to potential jurors created rules and regulations that barred the unemployed as well as those who had different clothing, speech patterns, or spelling than what was deemed acceptable to those who ran the screening process.